FudaWiki/fudawiki-files/hanafuda/games/hiki-kabu.md

 Depending on the hand, there will be a **multiplier** in the earnings of the winner; this will be applied to the bets of other players who participated in the showdown.

 >In the case of a draw, the pot for the hand carries over to the next hand, and the dealer for the drawn hand deals the following hand.
-All players *ante* as normal for that hand.
 {.is-info}
 # Hand Rankings
+Most of these hands come from the local Yaku rules of Oicho-Kabu.
 - Sequence of cards do not matter except for "Nobori" and "Kudari".

 - If there are two players who have both Nobori or both Kudari, then the strength is determined by the *ones* digit of the sum of the cards.